 Manage Your Diabetes and Protect Your Oral Health

 Regular dental visits are important not just for teeth and gum health but for early diagnosis of diabetes and other health complications.
 If you already have diabetes, then regular checkups and cleanings are even more important for you to avoid that nasty cycle that can occur with diabetes and gum disease.
 Jeffrey D. Clark, DDS, is a leading dentist in Arizona who has significant experience identifying the early indications of diabetes and helping his diabetic patients improve and maintain their oral health.
-Call Scottsdale Dental Excellence at 480 585 1853 to schedule your appointment.
+Call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853 to schedule your appointment.